Seqi/raifu/README.md

 ## Getting Started

+To run Raifu locally, you will need to follow a certain number of steps to configure all required elements.

+#### Firebase

 Create a `.env` file in root to supply your Firebase credentials.
 If you need to create a Firebase project, you can get started [here](https://firebase.google.com/).
 When you create a Firebase project, you will be provided with a few settings.
 Set these in your `.env` file with the following keys:

 ```